 Fuzzing Stateful APIs The goal of fuzzing is to generate a sequence of API calls, where (1) the final call in the sequence will trigger a bug, (2) while the preceding calls set up the state of the target such that the bug can be triggered.
 This results in a very large search space for the analysis tool, as one must consider potentially infinite call chains.
 Even if the length of a call chain is bounded to a reasonable number during fuzzing, the fuzzer must still search along the two different directions of individual function input and function ordering.
 However, coverage-guided mutational fuzzing allows the fuzzer to effectively search this huge search space.
-Most of the function sequences will be redundant and not lead to distinct code coverage, allowing the fuzzer to quickly discard these generated call chains.
-However, code coverage is not always sufficient to distinguish the inputs, as different interesting combinations often do not lead to different coverage.
+Most of the function sequences will be redundant and not lead to distinct code coverage, allowing the fuzzer to distinguish the inputs, as different interesting combinations often do not lead to different coverage.
 As such, a fuzzer must carefully strike a balance between incorporating additional coverage information, such as context-sensitive code coverage [CC18; Fio+20], and unnecessarily increasing the size of the current corpus.